 Causes, incidence, and risk factors:

-The uncontrollable sweating and perspiration can lead to significant discomfort, both physical
+sweat glands.
+The uncontrollable sweating and perspiration can lead to significant discomfort, both physical and emotional.

 When excessive sweating affects the hands, feet, and armpits, it's called primary or focal